Raullize/conta-comigo/README.en.md

 > 📱 **Want to see more details?** [Click here to view in full size](public/assets/images/demo.gif)

+> ⏳ **Note**: The demo may take a few seconds to load due to file size.
+Please wait!

 ### 🚀 Key Features

 - **🔗 Complete Integration**: Connect all your bank accounts, cards, and investments through Open Finance